yoavst/Graffiti/README.md

 ### VSCode - Alpha
 Install the vscode plugin.
 Then, run the graffiti server command.
 Now you can be inside a function, and run the graffiti add command.

+# Credits
+The logo icons created by Freepik - Flaticon.